SMS Technology

 On the GSM SMS Technology page you can read about SMS messaging using a GSM device (modem or phone), and you can find links to pages detailing the different ways of connecting the GSM device to the computer.

-On Connection page you can learn the two connection possibilities that allow to connect to the mobile network.
+On the SMS Connection page you can learn about the two connection possibilities that allow to connect to the mobile network.
 The detailed system architecture diagrams also demonstrate the solutions.

 On USSD basics page you will find the basic information on USSD (Unstructured Supplementary Services Data) to be familiar with this service.
 A link to USSD message types is also available in the article.

-On GSM modem vs IP SMS page you will be provided with detailed information on the differences between GSM modem connectivity ans IP SMS connectivity to help you make a selection from them.
+On GSM modem vs IP SMS page you will be provided with detailed information on the differences between GSM modem connectivity and IP SMS connectivity to help you make a selection from them.

 More information